Smilin-Dominator/mysql-and-python-billing/README.md

 <br>*Now: Use the 'update' function.
 You can remove 2 from DollA and add 2 to Doll B*
 ##### Problem 5
 You leave for a well deserved coffee break, totally unaware that some dude just deleted your passwd.txt file.
-<br>*Earlier: He could immediately delete the password file, set the password to something else and do damage and *
+<br>*Earlier: He could immediately delete the password file, set the password to something else and do damage*
 <br>*Now: The password's hash and it's salts are stored in the (log.txt) file, along with an MD5 hash, which proves that
 my program did this.
 If the MD5 Hashes don't match, your data has been tampered with, by a professional.*
+##### Problem 6
+You give your computer to someone, they look at the bills and just alter the values.
+<br>*Earlier: Well, you're screwed*
+<br>*Now: You're still screwed, but unlike earlier, the file verification will tell you if a file is different.
+So no accidental
+fraud.
+But if this is on my server, don't worry, I'll make a backup script!*
 #### Conclusion
 Hope these scenarios helped you!
 I'll add more along with the new features that I add!
 <br>***Note: for a more detailed explanation of the functions, check the list below!***